⏬ Importing from No Man's Sky

 The way this tool interacts with No Man’s Sky is through your save file by editing the parts that contain your data for bases and corvettes.

 There are many options now for tools that interact with your Save file.
-Here are a few examples of how to extract your base data with these tools.
+Here are a few guides on how to extract your base data with these tools.

 Download the latest version of GoatFungus’ Save Editor here: https://github.com/goatfungus/NMSSaveEditor